 I descended steeply down to the river again and crossed to a town called Dana.
 I had previously thought I would stay the night there in one of the three lodges available, however, it was 3.30pm and there was only 6km left to Tatopani so I decided to push on.
 Similarly to the ending of the Langtang Valley trek, I soon realised that my legs were much more tired than I’d thought.
 I saw dark clouds coming overhead and the last thing I wanted was to get stuck in rain, so I kept my pace up and pushed on.
 I covered the last 6km in exactly one hour, beating the rain and absolutely destroying my legs and feet in the process.

-I stumbled into Tatopani, and walked straight into Hotel Himalaya without any energy to scope out other places.
-I’d had my biggest day yet on the trails of Nepal and it was fair to say that I was pretty fucked.
+I stumbled into Tatopani after covering 30km for the day, and walked straight into Hotel Himalaya without any energy to scope out other places.
+I’d had my biggest day yet on the trails of Nepal and it was fair to say that I was pretty fucked!

 Distance: 30km Time: 8.5 hours Ascended: 230m Descended: 1360m